sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.orm.rst

        when setting ``ase`` or ``values``, a physical CIF file is generated first, the values are updated from the physical CIF file.

+   .. rubric:: Initialization

+   Construct a new instance and set the contents to that of the file.

+   :param file: an absolute filepath or filelike object for CIF.
+       Hint: Pass io.BytesIO(b"my string") to construct the SinglefileData directly from a string.
+   :param filename: specify filename to use (defaults to name of provided file).
+   :param ase: ASE Atoms object to construct the CifData instance from.
+   :param values: PyCifRW CifFile object to construct the CifData instance from.
+   :param scan_type: scan type string for parsing with PyCIFRW ('standard' or 'flex').
+See CifFile.ReadCif
+   :param parse_policy: 'eager' (parse CIF file on set_file) or 'lazy' (defer parsing until needed)

    .. py:attribute:: _SET_INCOMPATIBILITIES
       :canonical: aiida.orm.nodes.data.cif.CifData._SET_INCOMPATIBILITIES
       :value: [('ase', 'file'), ('ase', 'values'), ('file', 'values')]